foxriver76/ioBroker.xbox/README.md

    python3-dev).

 ## Installation
-You can install the adapter via Admin interface (install from Github) or on your terminal.
+You can install the adapter via Admin interface or on your terminal.

 ### Admin
 1. Open your ioBroker web interface in a browser (eg: 192.168.30.70:8081)